praveen-all/hexCode/README.md

 # hexCode

 Hex code Color representation using JavaScript

 Its like animation, I had created one div and 2 button ,when click on start button div color is changing with showing its hex code .

+<h1>nice to see you praveen</h1>